ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Create User Interface

-We want to display some UI to the player so they have a visual way to tell what's going on.
-We are going to set up the following UI.
+You want to display some UI to the player so they have a visual way to tell what's going on.
+You are going to set up the following UI.

 - Race Timer